Programme

 in the Manor House, Dawlish.

-The Italian Garden at Great Ambrook by Angela Dodd-Crompton
+The Italian Garden at Great Ambrook, the first 100 years by Angela Dodd-Crompton

 2pm Tuesday 1st July.